-The Old Library and Rare Books Reading Room are open Monday to Friday 9am-1pm and 2pm-5pm, with appointments to consult material available 10-12.30 and 2-4.30.
+The Old Library and Rare Books Reading Room are staffed Monday to Friday 9am-1pm and 2pm-5pm, with appointments to consult material available 10-12.30 and 2-4.30.
 They are closed Christmas Eve to New Year's Day, Good Friday to Easter Monday, and on August Bank Holiday.

-All those wishing to consult material from the Old Library should arrange an appointment in advance via the Special Collections email address, or by telephoning the Special Collections Librarian, Kathryn McKee on 01223 339393 indicating the material they wish to consult.
+All those wishing to consult material from the Old Library should arrange an appointment in advance via the Special Collections email address, or by telephoning the Special Collections Librarian, Kathryn McKee, on 01223 339393, indicating the material they wish to consult.
 All readers will be required to show identification and complete a reader's form upon arrival.
 Our Special Collections may only be consulted in the Rare Books Reading Room under the supervision of a member of staff.

 Visits to the Old Library for individuals or groups with a specialist/research interest in the history of the building or its collections may be arranged during staffed hours by advance appointment with the Special Collections Librarian.
 The Old Library is open to the public on several days throughout the year with themed exhibitions in conjunction with University Festivals.
 The Upper Library is open for College members every Wednesday afternoon from 2pm to 4pm during Full Term with displays of interesting items from the Special Collections.
 Entry is via E staircase Second Court.
 Members of College who wish to bring guests to see the historic library at other times should contact the Sub-Librarian in advance to arrange this.
 While every effort will be made to accommodate visits, this is dependent on staff availability.